menu

 Crane Hill real estate is some of the most expensive in Alabama, although Crane Hill house values don't compare to the most expensive real estate in the U.S.

-When you are in Crane Hill, you'll notice that it is more blue-collar than most other communities in America.
-38.33% of Crane Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Crane Hill is generally considered to be a blue-collar town.
+38.33% of the Crane Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Crane Hill is a town of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Crane Hill who work in management occupations (16.05%), healthcare (13.52%), and sales jobs (10.99%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Crane Hill has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Crane Hill has few renters and college students.
 But the biggest reason it is quieter in Crane Hill than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Crane Hill may be for you.

-In terms of college education, Crane Hill is nearly on par with the US average for all cities of 21.84%: 19.15% of adults 25 and older in Crane Hill have a bachelor's degree or advanced degree.
+The percentage of adults in Crane Hill who are college-educated is close to the national average for all communities of 21.84%: 19.15% of the adults in Crane Hill have a bachelor's degree or advanced degree.

 The per capita income in Crane Hill in 2022 was $46,090, which is wealthy relative to Alabama and the nation.
 This equates to an annual income of $184,360 for a family of four.
 However, Crane Hill contains both very wealthy and poor people as well.